Cassini and Catalan identities: History

-Cassini's formula was discovered in 1680 by Giovanni Domenico Cassini, then director of the Paris Observatory, and independently proven by Robert Simson (1753).
-However Johannes Kepler presumably knew the identity already in 1608.
-Eugène Charles Catalan found the identity named after him in 1879.
-The British mathematician Steven Vajda (1901–95) published a book on Fibonacci numbers (Fibonacci and Lucas Numbers, and the Golden Section: Theory and Applications, 1989) which contains the identity carrying his name.
-However the identity was already published in 1960 by Dustan Everman as problem 1396 in The American Mathematical Monthly.
+The Hungarian-British mathematician Steven Vajda (1901–95) published a book on Fibonacci numbers (Fibonacci and Lucas Numbers, and the Golden Section: Theory and Applications, 1989) which contains the identity carrying his name.
+However, the identity had been published earlier in 1960 by Dustan Everman as problem 1396 in The American Mathematical Monthly, and in 1901 by Alberto Tagiuri in Periodico di Matematica.